Neighborhood Survivability Rankings: Los Angeles

 |---|---|---|---|

-StreetSpring gives you a precise survivability probability for any specific address and business type combination, not a generalized estimate.
-In Malibu, the best possible location offers ~18% better survival odds than the average location in or around Los Angeles — meaning a meaningfully higher probability of still operating after two years.
-On the other hand, in Bixby Hill, the most challenging locations show survival odds that are roughly ~19% below the city average.
+Our address-level scoring shows the exact survivability odds for over 700 business types at any storefront.
+In Peninsula, the best possible location offers ~21% better survival odds than the average location in or around Los Angeles — meaning a meaningfully higher probability of still operating after two years.
+On the other hand, in Imperial Estates, the most challenging locations show survival odds that are roughly ~14% below the city average.

-Location is the single strongest predictor of whether a business thrives or fails.
+Location is the biggest factor in a business's future success.
 Based on StreetSpring's 2026 analysis for Los Angeles, you can access the most up-to-date forecasts with StreetSpring for free to select the location that puts you in the best position to succeed.

 See the Survivability Score for your new business

-What Should I Consider When Opening a Business in or Around Los Angeles?
+What Should I Consider When Opening in or Around Los Angeles?

 Revenue Capture Score = Projected Market Share × Forecasted Spend on Specific Business